Protect Your Rights and Your Freedom with a Dedicated Trespassing Defense Attorney in Baltimore, MD

 Trespassing is a misdemeanor that carries a penalty of up to 90 days in jail and a fine of up to $500 for first time offenders, and a sentence of up to six months in jail and a fine of up to $1,000 if the offense is repeated within two years after the first.

-Entering property that one has been warned off, or staying there after a warning, subjects you to penalty for trespass.
+Entering property that one has been warned off or staying there after a warning subjects you to a penalty for trespassing.
 A warning to stay off private land is good for all time, whereas a warning to leave public property is effective for only the occasion in issue.

 I've handled hundreds of criminal cases over the years.
 If you're facing a charge, let me put that background to work for you.
 Call me today to arrange a free legal analysis and consultation regarding the charge you face.